mhagiwara/book-reviews/technology.md

     - It's often better to give up on the error after a certain amount of time (say 15 minutes) with no progress - then think differently.
     - The value of 'hands-on' experience is small - 'five years of C programming experience' is a silly statement - If a programmer hasn't learned C after a year or two, the next three years won't make much difference.
     - When you first learn something, learn it the right way - this forms good habits.

+* Clean Code
+  - 17 Smells and Heuristics
+    - When you see commented-out code, delete it!
+    - Functions should have a small number of arguments --- more than three is very questionable.
+    - Boolean arguments loudly declare that the function does more than one thing.
+    - Prefer non-static methods to static methods (make sure that there is no chance that you'll want it to behave polymorphically.)
+    - Make sure you understand how algorithms/functions work before.
+It is not good enough that it passes all the tests.
+You must know that the solution is correct.
+    - Exhaustively test near bugs - bugs tend to congregate.

 * David Beazley and Brian K. Jones.
 Python Cookbook, Third Edition, 2013.
   - Chapter 1